droidizer/countries-app/README.md

 2. OnClick of item shows more details of the country.

+Note: Checks Network connection.

 ## Known Issues

 I recommend taking a look at missing features:

 Non persistent of data.

+Not tested.

+Flags used are OS and not of high resolution.

 ## How to install

 ### HockeyApp

 [Download build here:](https://rink.hockeyapp.net/apps/005c48f53a7b4e90912662646a9d8c68)

 ### Gradle